nodejs/nodejs.org/pages/en/learn/getting-started/nodejs-with-typescript.md

 node --loader=ts-node/esm example.ts
 ```

-## Conclusion

-TypeScript is a powerful tool that can help you write better code, catch bugs early and make your code more readable and maintainable.
-It's a great choice for Node.js projects and can be adopted progressively.
-TypeScript is widely used in the Node.js world and has a lot of great features that can help you write better code.

 ## TypeScript in the Node.js world

 TypeScript is well-established in the Node.js world and used by many companies, open-source projects, tools and frameworks.